fabferri/az-pattern/overlay-network-srx/README.md

  }
 }
 ```
+if you do not set the value of variable in init.json, your deployment will fail.

 ### <a name="AzureDeployment"></a>2.2 market terms and condition to run the srx image
 Deployment of NVAs in Azure marketplace requires three mandatory parameters: "publisher", "offer", "sku", "version"
 To find out the desired image run the powershell **getImages.ps1** and select the options.